-In addition to the time spent we may take into account a number of other factors such as any work which is undertaken at your request outside normal business hours, the complexity of the issues, the expertise or specialist knowledge required, the speed at which action must be taken and, if appropriate, the value of the property or subject matter involved.
+In addition to the time spent we may base our charges on a number of other factors such as any work which is undertaken at your request outside normal business hours, the complexity of the issues, the expertise or specialist knowledge required, the speed at which action must be taken and, if appropriate, the value of the property or subject matter involved.

 If you have any query about your bill please contact the professional adviser responsible for your file straight away.
 You are entitled to complain about your bill (see “Raising Queries and Concerns with Us”) and may also have the right to make a complaint to the Legal Ombudsman and/or to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors’ Act 1974.
 Please note that if you apply to the court, the Legal Ombudsman may not deal with a complaint about the bill.

 Payments on Account

-The accompanying letter sets out the sum required from you (if any) before we start work on your file.
+The engagement letter sets out the sum required from you (if any) before we start work on your file.
 We will offset any such payments against your final bill but it is important that you understand that your total charges and disbursements may be greater than any advance payments.

 We may also require guarantees from directors or controlling shareholders of corporate clients.
 If such a request is refused we will be entitled to stop acting and to require immediate payment of our fees and disbursements on an hourly basis.

 Our policy is only to accept cash up to £2,000 from clients.
-If you circumvent this policy by depositing cash direct with our bank we reserve the right to charge for any additional check we deem necessary to make to verify the source of the funds.
+If you circumvent this policy by depositing cash direct with our bank we reserve the right to charge for any additional check we deem necessary to verify the source of the funds.

 Disputes/Matters which may involve Court Proceedings

-If you are successful and the court orders the other party to pay some or all of your fees and disbursements, interest can be claimed on them from the other party from the date of the court order.
+In the event that you are successful and the court orders the other party to pay some or all of your fees and disbursements, interest can be claimed on them from the other party from the date of the court order.
 We will account to you for such interest to the extent that you have paid our fees or disbursements on account, but we are entitled to the rest of that interest.

 You will also be responsible for paying our fees and disbursements if you instruct us to recover any fees and disbursements that the court orders the other party to pay to you.